mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

   }
 ```

 Combining error rates with the application-dependent priors and error costs yields expected risks.
-In the ROC space, isocosts linep lot operating points that correspond to the same expected risk.
+In the ROC space, isocost lines plot operating points that correspond to the same expected risk.
 So, the intersection between a ROC operating point and the isocost line tells us what risk to expect at that cut-off point.
 Doing this for every ROC operating point and “argmin-ing” returns the optimal threshold.

 The bottom graph below plots the ROC curve with the isocost line - red-dotted line with slope 0.2 - for the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`.
 The isocost intersects the ROC curve at the optimal operating point.

 Every other parallel line would also be an isocost, but it would intersect at a sub-optimal point because either (1-Pmiss) would be lower and/or Pfa would be higher.
 That means that the optimal operating point is where the isocost line is tangent to the ROC.

 {% include demo15-bayesdecisions2.html %}

 ### Connection to the Bayes decision procedure

-There is a connection to the Bayes decision rule from the observation that "the optimal threshold is where the isocost line is tangent to the ROC".
+As the CCD graph above suggets, the ROC analysis is connected to the Bayes decision rule.
 As a reminder, the rule instructs to choose targets when the cost-weighted prior ratio,
 $$
 \delta = \frac{p(\omega_0) \times \text{Cfa}}{p(\omega_1) \times \text{Cmiss}}
 $$,
+is equal to the likelihood ratio.

-is equals to the likelihood ratio.
-The key is that ROC operating points correspond to likelihood-ratios, and isocost lines have a gradient of $\delta$, so ROC optimization is equivalent to a Bayes decision.
-Let’s unpick this.
+Going back to the observation that "the optimal threshold is where the isocost line is tangent to the ROC", the key is that ROC operating points correspond to likelihood-ratios, and isocost lines have a gradient of $\delta$, so ROC optimization is equivalent to a Bayes decision.

 #### Isocost lines have a derivative equal to $\delta$